-- (6) Subject to interest rate cap agreements, which limit Piedmont's exposure to potential increases in the LIBOR rate to 1%. - (7) Weighted average is based on contractual balance outstanding and effective interest rate at June 30, 2011. - (8) Piedmont may select from multiple interest rate options with each draw, including the prime rate and various-length LIBOR locks.
-All LIBOR selections are subject to an additional spread (0.475% as of June 30, 2011) over the selected rate based on Piedmont's current credit rating.
-The outstanding balance as of June 30, 2011 consisted of several LIBOR draws at 0.19% (subject to the additional spread mentioned above).
+(6) Piedmont may select from multiple interest rate options with each draw, including the prime rate and various-length LIBOR locks.
+All LIBOR selections are subject to an additional spread (0.475% as of September 30, 2011) over the selected rate based on Piedmont's current credit rating.
+The outstanding balance as of September 30, 2011 consisted of several LIBOR draws ranging between 0.23% and 0.24% (subject to the additional spread mentioned above) as well as a draw subject to the prime rate which was 3.25% at that time.